prataprc/pitch-caserust/PITCHME.md

 @snap[mt20 size-90 text-center fragment]
-Until type-theory evolved into what it is today, languages that call themself as strongly-typed mostly did finger typing.
+Until type-theory evolved into what it is today, languages that call them self as strongly-typed mostly did finger typing.
 @snapend

 @snap[mt20 size-90 text-center fragment]